tillchen/personal-website/content/posts/2020-05-26-Secure-and-Dependable-Systems-Notes.md

     * modifying source code (very similar to mutation testing) or
     * injecting faults at runtime (often via modified library calls)
     * It's highly effective to test whether software deals with rare failure situations, e.g. the injection of system calls failures that usually work.

+### Software Specification

+1. Formal specification: uses a formal (mathematical) notation to provide a precise definition of what a program should do.

+2. Formal verification uses logical rules to mathematically prove that a program satisfies a formal specification.

+3. Hoare triple: {P}C{Q} (precondition, program, postcondition)

+4. Partial correctness and total correctness:
+    * Partially correct: the results satisfy the postcondition Q
+    * Totally correct: partially correct + always terminates [P]C[Q]

+5. Notations:
+    * V: variable
+    * E: expression
+    * S: statement (either true or false)
+    * C: command
+    * x,y: auxiliary variables

+6. Conditionals and while loop:
+    * IF S THEN $C_1$ ELSE $C_2$ FI
+    * WHILE S DO C OD

+### Software Verification

 ## Software Vulnerabilities and Exploits